Breast pump: History

 Archaeologists working at a glass factory site in Philadelphia, Pennsylvania, excavated a 19th-century breast pipe that matches breast pumping instruments in period advertisements.

+On October 4, 1927, Edward Lasker received a patent for the first electric breast pump.

 Reasons for use

 Breast pumps are used for many reasons.
 Many parents use them to continue breastfeeding after they return to work.
 They express their milk at work, which is later bottle-fed to their child by a caregiver.
 This use of breast milk is widespread in the United States, where paid family leave is one of the shortest in the developed world.
 American historian Jill Lepore argues that the need for so-called "lactation rooms" and breast pumps is driven by the corporate desire for parents to return to work immediately rather than mothers' wishes or babies' needs.

 A breast pump may be also used to address a range of challenges parents may encounter breast feeding, including difficulties latching, separation from an infant in intensive care, to feed an infant who cannot extract sufficient milk itself from the breast, to avoid passing medication through breast milk to the baby, or to relieve engorgement, a painful condition whereby the breasts are overfull.
 Pumping may also be desirable to continue lactation and its associated hormones to aid in recovery from pregnancy, even if the pumped milk is not used.

 In a 2012 policy statement, the American Academy of Pediatrics recommended feeding preterm infants human milk, finding "significant short- and long-term beneficial effects," including lower rates of necrotizing enterocolitis (NEC).
 When infants are unable to suckle, mothers can pump if they wish their babies to be fed (via naso-gastric tube) with the mothers' own milk.

 Expressing milk for donation is another use for breast pumps.
 Donor milk may be available from milk banks for babies who are not able to receive their mothers' milk.

 "Pump and dump" refers to the practice of disposing of breast milk rather than pumping it to be used.
 This may be done because the mother produces too much milk, or because the mother will be away from the baby too long without a way to store the milk, or because of concern over alcohol or some other substance that the baby should not have.